TesiNicco/snpXplorer/README.md

 `SNPbrowser` is undergoing active development and many additional features will be implemented in future versions of the application.

 ## Getting Started
-In order to download `SNPbrowser`, you should clone this repository via the commands
+In order to download `SNPbrowser`, you should clone this repository via the command below.
+It will take some time because the example datasets are relatively big (~400Mb).

 ```
 git clone https://github.com/TesiNicco/SNPbrowser.git